-Replace "notwithstanding..." with "with or without reasonable accommodations."
+Replace! notwithstanding..." with! with or without reasonable accommodations."

-Add new subsection at the end, "At such time as the Division may resume the examination requirement, the Division shall promulgate regulations for the purposes of a candidate requesting reasonable accommodations for an examination."
+Add new subsection at the end, When the Division may resume the examination requirement, the Division shall promulgate regulations for the purposes of a candidate requesting reasonable accommodations for an examination."

-These changes will standardize language used in other sections of the chapter, and also provide a process to fully include employment candidates with disabilities in pre-employment activities.
+These changes will standardize language used in other sections of the chapter and provide a process to fully include employment candidates with disabilities in pre-employment activities.